Wrinkles are visible creases or folds in the skin. You may have heard that Botox can get rid of lines and wrinkles.

 The muscle attachments on your face are unique.
 These muscles are attached to the skin unlike in other body parts.
 When you move your facial muscles, i.e when the muscles contract, the skin moves with it.
 When frowning, the muscles involved create the lines between the eyebrows, also called the 11s.
 When you smile, lines are created around the eyes (crow’s feet).
 As the muscles relax, the overlying skin also relaxes and reverts back to its resting state.
 These are called ‘dynamic’ wrinkles.

 How can we treat these wrinkles?

 Dynamic wrinkles respond very well to anti-wrinkle treatment with Botox.
 In this treatment, botulinum toxin, commonly known by the brand name, Botox, is used to block the connections between the nerve endings and the muscles.
 The muscles stay relaxed and can no longer contract and the lines are no longer visible.
 This is only a temporary treatment.
 The body reforms these connections over a period of 10-12 weeks and the muscle action returns slowly.

 Botulinum toxin is successfully used as a preventative treatment to keep these wrinkles at bay in people under the age of 30.
 If you desire Botox treatment without looking frozen then this can be achieved using tailored does for your muscle activity.

 Fixed lines and wrinkles on the face

-Over time, and with repeated contractions, the lines become deeper and are fixed, referred to as static lines.
+Although initially Botox will get rid of all wrinkles, over time, and with repeated contractions, the lines become deeper and are fixed, referred to as static lines.
 Both the skin and muscles go through ageing changes as well as the facial bones and the deep fat pads.
 They all contribute to the development of deep lines and folds.

 In time, due to factors beyond your control, just like all other organs, the skin ages.
 These factors are genetics, your ethnic background, hormonal changes and disease processes.